zajitschek/metaanalysis/chapters/chapter3.md

 No hints or solution necessary here.
 </codeblock>

 *t*-values can be negative (they are the difference between treatment and control means, divided by SE).
-However, are the means ordered in the same way as are our other mean to calculate the difference, i.e. mean(low treatment) - mean(high/control treatment)?
+However, are the means ordered in the same way as are our other means to calculate the difference, i.e. mean(low treatment) - mean(high/control treatment)?
 We have to check in Evans 2017.
-It turns out that we have to change the sign of those effect sizes as well.
+They also found that high diets led to larger trait sizes than low diets, which means we have to change the sign of those effect sizes as well.

-We can do this like this:
+We can do this as follows:

 <codeblock id="fish_6">
 No hints or solution necessary here.
 </codeblock>

+Ok, great!
+The effect sizes are in the correct direction now.

 Now, let's start again and re-run the first meta-analysis.
 Let's also correct the labels (using the *slab* argument in the *rma* function call.